 • Lieutenant Governor’s Make a Difference Community Award (Lieutenant Governor’s Volunteer Service Award) – Presented annually to up to six individuals who represent the urban, rural and northern areas of the province and who have embodied the spirit of volunteerism and made a lasting and meaningful contribution to his or her community; from these recipients, one will be chosen to receive the overall Lieutenant Governor’s Vice-Regal Volunteer award.
 Established by The Honourable Peter M. Liba in 2000.

 • Lieutenant Governor’s Trophy – Glass Trophy presented by the Lieutenant Governor following the gold medal game of the annual Manitoba Women’s Junior Hockey League Invitational Tournament held the first weekend in February.

 • Manitoba Provincial Rifle Association – Awarded annually to the competitor with the highest aggregate score in the Lieutenant Governor’s Match (fired at 300, 400, 600, 800 and 900 yard ranges).

 • St. John’s Ambulance Vice-Prior’s Award – Trophy.
 Initiated by St. John’s Ambulance in 2008 to be awarded annually at the annual investiture ceremony to be held at Government House each May.
 The award is intended to recognize significant contribution in furthering the objects of the Order and St. John Ambulance in Manitoba by either an individual or a community organization.

 • Winnipeg Music Competition Festival, Lieutenant Governor’s Trophy.
 Awarded annually for the most outstanding solo or group performance.
 Donated by the late Honourable Errick F. Willis in 1963.

-• Red River Community College, Winnipeg – 4 Silver Medals.
+• Red River College, Winnipeg – 4 Silver Medals.
 Awarded annually to students with demonstrated proficiency in the following categories:

 – Diploma – Science Department